Unleash/helm-charts/README.md

 ## Helm repo

 This repository employs a process that converts it into a Helm repository, specifically using the Helm Chart Releaser Action version 1.5.0.
-It leverages GitHub Actions for hosting the artifacts.
+It leverages GitHub Pages for hosting the artifacts.
 Furthermore, the Unleash documentation on Helm charts (found at https://docs.getunleash.io/helm-charts) utilizes a CNAME to direct to the GitHub Pages.

 The specific workflow is outlined in the file located at .github/workflows/release.yml.
 This workflow activates whenever there's an update to the chart version, which consequently prompts an update to the repository with the new chart version.